AgentMC/Sao19/Translate/En/Part6.md

 "Oh no, I’m now your brother and you’re my sister.
 Your brother will bring his sister's luggage."

 With a happy smile, Kirito took Ronye's bag in his right hand, hung his leather bag on his left shoulder and started walking.
-Ronnie bothered her head as to what she should call Kirito when they enter the city and ran after him.
+Ronye bothered her head as to what she should call Kirito when they enter the city and ran after him.

 ***